janpeter19/janpeter19/README.md

 [here](https://github.com/janpeter19/References/blob/main/Technology_used.md) and about the modelling [here](https://github.com/janpeter19/References/blob/main/Modelling_used.md).
 No installation needed!

+- **Note** Just before Christmas there was some change in the "Conda/Python universe" that make my script not work anymore.
+I will try to fix it during January.
+I the meantime you can look at the PDF-version of the notebooks.
+If you badly want to run notebooks, send me a mail and I can help you with a local Linux installation.

 - 💞️ I’m looking to collaborate on expanding the examples of use of Colab.
 I also tailor-make models of biotechnical processes for your needs on a consultancey basis.
 - 📫 You can reach me at: jan.peter.axelsson@vascaia.se